du4rt-m/Color-Path/README.md

 - Endless gameplay in dynamic, vibrant and colorful environments.
 - Simple, intuitive controls for swiping and jumping.
 - Increasing difficulty as the game speeds up, challenging you to keep up!
+- A customizable character shop with skins and accessories to personalize your experience.

 ---